volldigital/laravel-navision/README.md

 ```

-You want to check if your connection to NAV is established?
+You want to check if your connection to UNITOP is established?
 You can use the ping function and check it :)

 ```php